-Another phenomenon that is quite interesting is the couple who falls in love, is in a relationship for a while, ends the relationship, and then gets back together.
+Another phenomenon that is quite interesting is when a couple falls in love, maintains a relationship for a while, ends the relationship, and then gets back together.
 This usually repeats in a cycle that is frustrating to watch for an observer, and it can be frustrating for the couple as well.
-This can happen with young couples, but may also happen at any age.
+This can happen with young couples but may also happen at any age.

 If you're in a cycle of on-again-off-again, it may not be good for you.
 Try to figure out the reason for your behavior and end the cycle, be it keeping the relationship on again for good, or ending things forever.

 Seeking Help For Relationship Challenges